Islet-Yang/Recognition-of-Facial-Features/README.md

 ## ResNet.py
 I chose ResNet50 as the training network.
 It is verified that only one epoch network is needed to achieve 91.38% accuracy for binary classification task and 82.79% accuracy for five-classification task.

+## Conv.py
+I designed Conv, a simple CNN model with 3 conv layers and 2 dense layers.
+It can be compared with resnet in this task.

 ## DenseConv.py
 I designed a multi-layer CNN network as an auxiliary test without careful tuning.
 Setting batch_size to 1 can be used to classify in general effects.

 ## Main.py
 This is the main program.
 It contains training and testing process.
 Every parameter and action is clearly annotated, and you can check it in the code.